AionSystem/SOVEREIGN-TRACE-PROTOCOL/ACCEPTABLE-USE-POLICY.md

 those administered by OFAC, BIS, and equivalent bodies.
 See `EXPORT-CONTROL.md` for the protocol's export classification.

+**User responsibility:** This policy applies to all users regardless of their location.
+Users are solely responsible for determining whether their use violates any applicable sanctions, export control, or local laws.
+The author makes no representation that use is permitted in all jurisdictions.

 ---

 ### 8. UNAUTHORIZED CERTIFICATION CLAIMS